Power properties of the two-sample test based on the nearest neighbors graph: Introduction

 \end{example}

-The test based on the $K$-nearest neighbors graph was introduced in \citet{henze1988multivariate}.
-This test will be the one we focus on the most.
+The test based on the $K$-nearest neighbors graph was introduced in \citet{henze1988multivariate} and will be our main object of interest.

-Figures \ref{fig::mst_figures} and \ref{fig::knn_figures} highlight an interesting feature of graph based two-sample tests.
-Both figures contain data where the null (red points) in each case is $N(0,I_2)$ and the alternates (blue points) are $N(0.2,I_2)$ and $N(2,I_2).$ Notice that in both figures, there are much fewer cross-sample edges in the second case i.e. where the alternate is $N(2,I_2).$ In fact for the $3$-NN graph the points almost form 2 different clusters according to their group.
-This highlights an interesting principle namely, the more "different" two distributions are, the fewer cross-sample edges there are.
-Accordingly, the two-sample test is often implemented as a 1-sided test where the null is rejected for
+Figures \ref{fig::mst_figures} and \ref{fig::knn_figures} highlight an interesting feature of graph-based two sample tests.
+Both figures contain data where the null (red points) in each case is $N(0,I_2)$ and the alternates (blue points) are $N(0.2 \cdot \indicator,I_2)$ and $N(2 \cdot \indicator,I_2)$, respectively.
+In both figures, there are much fewer cross-sample edges in the second case i.e. where the alternate is $N(2,I_2).$ This highlights an interesting principle namely, the more "different" two distributions are, the fewer cross-sample edges there are.
+Accordingly, the two sample test is often implemented as a 1-sided test where the null is rejected for

-where $\tau_\alpha$ is a threshold to be determined which will give a level-$\alpha$ test.
+where $\tau_\alpha$ is a threshold to be determined that will give a level-$\alpha$ test.
 We will elaborate on this further in Section \ref{section::consistency} when we look at the consistency of the test based on the $K$-nearest neighbors graph.
+We will also present a 2-sided version of the test and a key contribution of our work is a rigorous comparison of the power properties of the two tests.